spacemeshos/testnet-guide/guide/install.md

 Coin awards you get due to running a full node will appear as a coin balance for this address.

-The setup automatically configures your
+The setup automatically configures your full node with your default wallet main address.
+You can change this later via the App settings tab.

 ---